Galapagos Institute for the Arts and Sciences (GAIAS)

 Current Program Dates

-Since this program is a University Exchange program you will pay OU tuition/fees and insurance to the OU Bursar and program/housing/meals/living expenses to USFQ.
+Since this program is a University Exchange program you will pay OU tuition/fees to the OU Bursar and program/housing/meals/living expenses to USFQ.

-Use this Budget Estimate for USFQ to help you plan for study abroad and compare programs!
+Use this Budget Estimate for the Galapagos Institute for the Arts and Sciences to help you plan for study abroad and compare programs!
 Click here to read GAIAS' Refund Policy.

 There are number of scholarships available for study abroad students.
 Below is a partial list to get you started!

 - Presidential International Travel Fellowship - need based scholarship for airfare